SKIP TO MAIN CONTENT

 SDG 11: Sustainable Cities and Communities

-The Multicultural Center is a branch of the Office of Diversity and Community Engagement dedicated to helping diverse students be successful on campus.
+The Multicultural Center is a branch of the Office of Diversity, Equity, and Inclusion dedicated to helping diverse students be successful on campus.
 The Multicultural Center provides a range of sponsored programs and events, support services, and activities that enhance the cultural and educational development of UT Dallas students.
 The center is also home to the Student Success Assistants, Diversity Peer Educator, and Multicultural Peer Advocates, who are all students available to assist other students’ while at UTD.

 Learn more about the Multicultural Center.